MelodyNwaonusuru/Retail_Project/README.md

 This project delivers a thorough analysis and synthesis of Smart Buy's internal data to surface critical, actionable insights that directly support the company's commercial growth.
 By transforming raw data into clear narratives and evidence-backed recommendations, this project equips Smart Buy's leadership with the intelligence needed to compete more effectively across all markets and channels.

-Key Areas of Analysis
+**Key Areas of Analysis**
-1. Monthly Trend Analysis: Evaluation of sales patterns over time, with a regional lens, focusing on three core performance indicators Revenue, Order Volume, and Profit Margin  to identify seasonality, growth trajectories, and periods of underperformance.
+1. **Monthly Trend Analysis**: Evaluation of sales patterns over time, with a regional lens, focusing on three core performance indicators: Revenue, Order Volume, and Profit Margin  to identify seasonality, growth trajectories, and periods of underperformance.
-2. Product-Level Performance: An Analysis of Smart Buy's various product lines, understanding their impact on sales and returns
+2. **Product-Level Performance**: An Analysis of Smart Buy's various product lines, understanding their impact on sales and returns
-3. Regional Comparison: A comparative evaluation of sales performance, order volumes, and Marketing Return on Investment (ROI) across all five operational states, identifying regional strengths, gaps, and opportunities for targeted resource allocation.
+3. **Regional Comparison**: A comparative evaluation of sales performance, order volumes, and Marketing Return on Investment (ROI) across all five operational states, identifying regional strengths, gaps, and opportunities for targeted resource allocation.
-4. Loyalty Program Effectiveness: An assessment of the loyalty program and its measurable impact on customer retention rates and sales performance.
+4. **Loyalty Program Effectiveness**: An assessment of the loyalty program and its measurable impact on customer retention rates and sales performance.
-5. Discount Category Analysis: An investigation into which discount bands and promotional categories generate the most prof
+5. **Discount Category Analysis**: An investigation into which discount bands and promotional categories generate the most profit

-Data Structure & Initial Checks
+**Data Structure & Initial Checks**

-Smart Buy's Database is below the connection of six tables transaction, product, channel, customer type, region and date with 6000 orders
+Smart Buy's Database is shown below, connecting six tables: transaction, product, channel, customer type, region and date, with 6000 orders

 <img width="1150" height="702" alt="Image" src="https://github.com/user-attachments/assets/2d30a81a-2d15-403a-8e6b-2ab881bb3215" />

-Executive Summary — Business Performance Overview
+**Executive Summary — Business Performance Overview**

-Smart Buy Retail Company
+**Smart Buy Retail Company**

 1. Smart Buy generated #935.44M in total revenue, #183.03M in gross profit, and a 19.57% gross profit margin across 6,000 orders and 24,093 units sold.
 2. Online outperformed Store in gross profit (#101.48M vs #81.55M), while Lagos led regional revenue at #197.53M, with all five regions performing within a relatively narrow range.